 When Should You Restring your Compound Bow?

-The time has come to restring your bow when the string is too old or if it’s broken, too worn out.
+The time has come to restring your bow when the string is too old or if it’s broken, or too worn out.
 You might notice a decline in accuracy and comfort when shooting your bow.

 Generally, properly maintained cable and bowstrings should last up to three years.
 But the more energy your bow produces, the more wear and tear your strings take.
 So the time frame could be shorter…